SamWindell/samwindell.github.io/index.md

 Hi, welcome to my website.
 I'm a software developer from the UK.
 My main project and work is [FrozenPlain](https://frozenplain.com).

-I use this place to share things that I think interesting.
-It's also a collection of my evolving ideas: my blog posts here aren't necessarily immutable, final publications - they can change.
+I use this place to share things that I think are interesting.
+It's also a collection of my evolving ideas: my blog posts here aren't necessarily immutable, final publications.

-My interests include low-level software development, music, sound-design, ancient philosophy and self-improvement.
-I care about the quality of my work and want to make things that are truly useful - beyond just the surface level.
+My interests include low-level software development, music, sound-design and ancient philosophy.
+I believe in doing things thoughtfully, ethically and building things that last.

 ---